 Whale watching in Cape Town: All you need to know!

 South Africa may be known for its Big Five, but the marine wildlife is just as impressive!
 Every year, southern right whales take a vacation in Cape waters, treating Cape Town locals to a display of breaching, fluking, spouting, and spyhopping.
-Here’s what you need to know:
+Here’s what you need to know about whale watching in Cape Town.

 What you can expect to see